Oleh Protasov: Astra Giurgiu

-Aris Thessaloniki
+Aris

-Protasov agreed on a three years contract with Aris Thessaloniki, though Arvanitidis expulsion as head of the football department of the club, led to amateur Aris to terminate the deal after 15 minutes of its announcement.
+Protasov agreed on a three years contract with Aris, though Arvanitidis expulsion as head of the football department of the club, led to amateur Aris to terminate the deal after 15 minutes of its announcement.

 Personal life

 Protasov is married to Natalia (née – Lemeshko), a daughter of Yevhen Lemeshko.
-He is a naturalised citizen of Greece and is able to speak Greek, alongside English, Russian and his native Ukrainian.
+They met through a post letter exchange.
+She wrote him a letter after reading his interview in "Nedelya".
+He is a naturalised citizen of Greece and can speak Greek, alongside English, Russian and his native Ukrainian.